Why Inspect My Drain

 How Much Does a Sewer Scope Cost?

-- A drain inspection costs can range between $300 to $1,200.
+- A drain inspection cost can range between $300 to $1,200.
 The price you pay depends on the length and diameter of your plumbing, the reason for the inspection, and whether you have requested additional services from the plumber.

 How Far Will the Drain Camera Inspection Go?